allenc125789/Homelab/README.md

 # Recent Additions

-A few months ago, my uncle gifted me several old `Dell T310` Server from an old work environment he was a Technician at.
+A few months ago, my uncle gifted me a `Dell T310` Server from an old work environment he was a Technician at.
 I was able to use this plus some old thinkpad laptop's and a managed switch I had to construct the Window's environment segment on my home network.
-This recent addition allowed me to study a Enterprise level Dell server, and introduce Windows OS domain and network tools without confliction, with the introduction of VLANs.
+This recent addition allowed me to study a Enterprise level Dell server, and introduce Windows OS domain and network tools to a network of computers without confliction from my services run on Linux with the introduction of VLANs.
 ______________________________________________________________________________